Burnthouse Farm Wind Farm Community Benefit Fund

 Grants will not be made retrospectively so no commitment for expenditure should be made before the date of the grant offer letter.
 Funding will not be provided to support projects promoting political or religious views, for sponsored events or to cover expenditure considered to be a statutory responsibility.
 Grants will not normally be given to projects primarily concerned with animal welfare, medical research and equipment, or overseas travel.

-The Burnthouse Farm Wind Farm Community Benefit Fund is supported by REG Windpower, the developer of the Wind Farm - click here for more information
+The Burnthouse Farm Wind Farm Community Benefit Fund is supported by the RES Group, asset manager of the Wind Farm - click here for more information.